ElektraInitiative/libelektra/doc/TESTING.md

 It is used to test internal data structures of libelektra that are not ABI relevant.

-ABI tests can be done on theses tests, too.
+ABI tests can be done on these tests, too.
 But by nature from time to time these tests will fail.

 They are located [here](/tests/ctest).